Employee Management System Web Application: A Complete Guide

 Phase 4: Agile Development in Sprints

-Build in short sprints, typically two weeks, with working features demonstrated and reviewed at the end of each cycle.
-This keeps stakeholders engaged, catches problems early, and ensures the final product reflects months of real feedback rather than assumptions made at the start.
+Build in short two week pieces with working parts shown and checked at the end of each piece.
+This keeps everyone involved catches problems early and makes sure the final tool comes from real feedback not guesses made at the beginning.

 Phase 5: Integration Development